Kuijen/RT-RP/README.md

 5. if you see "'java' is not recognized as an internal or external command," comes up it usually means that the Java Runtime got borked.
 In that case a reinstall would probably fix it, alternatively you can use the runtime installer inside RT-RP's install directory.

-6. If you have issues with it disconnecting (Client #0 Disconnected) try creating a .bat file in your gnirehtet file containing gnirehtet run -d 1.1.1.1 and run it from there.

-7. You can change which apps are allowed to launch by changing true to false and vice versa in "RT-RP Config.txt" inside your Documents folder, you can also change their install directories in the same file.
+6. You can change which apps are allowed to launch by changing true to false and vice versa in "RT-RP Config.txt" inside your Documents folder, you can also change their install directories in the same file.

-8. Using HEVC/HEVC 10-Bit and possibly AV1 is recommended for Virtual Desktop to avoid stutters.
+7. Using HEVC/HEVC 10-Bit and possibly AV1 is recommended for Virtual Desktop to avoid stutters.

-9. Disabling unneeded launch options does speed up the script ever so slightly.
+8. Disabling unneeded launch options does speed up the script ever so slightly.

 <h1><strong>Using the Source files:</strong></h1>